SamCasavant/samcasavant.github.io/_posts/2018-02-12-spacecop-2-king-of-space-2.markdown

 >**Attempt to access unauthorized system denied.**

 "Jesus, what the hell is going wrong this time?" she asked the ship.
 "*You are not authorized to inquire.
 This attempt has been logged for the System Administrator.*"
 "I am the system administrator.
 Users aren't allowed to inquire?
 Why?
 What purpose could that possibly serve?"
 "You are the system administrator," it verified, "I do not know what is happening.
 This has not happened before.
 Help."
 "Okay, just tell me where I can find an error lookup for 'I10B109-DELTA-DELTA_Spacebook'."
 "In the Spacebook, where the Spacebook is, come on," answered the ship, "I am sorry for lashing out at you just now.
 I am not myself.
 There is something wrong with me."
 "There's a lot wrong with you," she agreed.

-Then all of that stuff that we already saw happened.
+Then, obviously, all of that stuff that we already saw happened.
 With the backstory out of the way, the comparatively quieter screech alarm came back to Harls' and Seg'§ attention.
 Seg asked for the Spacebook and Harls found it for her.

 She scanned through for the code.